2020–21 UConn Huskies men's basketball team

 The 2020–21 UConn Huskies men's basketball team represented the University of Connecticut in the 2020–21 NCAA Division I men's basketball season.
-The Huskies are led by third-year head coach Dan Hurley in their first season of the Big East Conference.
+The Huskies were led by third-year head coach Dan Hurley in their first season of the Big East Conference.
 Due to the COVID-19 pandemic, the Huskies played all of their home games this year at Harry A. Gampel Pavilion on the UConn campus in Storrs, Connecticut.

 The Huskies returned to the new Big East for the 2020–21 season following seven years in the American Athletic Conference.

-They finished the season 15-8, 11-6, in Big East Play to finish in 3rd place.
-They defeated DePaul in the quarterfinals of the Big East tournament before losing in the semifinals to Creighton.
-They received an at-large bid to the NCAA tournament where they lost in the First Round to Maryland.
+They finished the season 15–8, 11–6, in Big East play to finish in 3rd place.
+The Huskies defeated DePaul in the quarterfinals of the Big East tournament before losing in the semifinals to Creighton.
+UConn received an at-large bid to the NCAA tournament, where they lost in the First Round to Maryland 63–54.

 Previous season

 They finished the season 19–12, 10–8 in AAC play to finish in a tie for fifth place.
 Their season ended when the AAC Tournament and all other postseason tournaments were canceled due to the COVID-19 pandemic.